-78. Google enters into search revenue sharing agreements (RSAs) with Android manufacturers and carriers.
+- 78. Google enters into search revenue sharing agreements (RSAs) with Android manufacturers and carriers.
 Google generally requires exclusive distribution as the sole preset default general search service on an ever-expanding list of search access points; in exchange, Google remits to these companies a percentage of search advertising revenue.
 Google offers revenue share to Android device manufacturers only if they are MADA licensees, and Google offers revenue share to carriers only for devices built by manufacturers that are MADA licensees.
-The leading U.S. carriers (AT&T, T-Mobile, and Verizon) and the leading Android device manufacturer (Samsung) have RSAs with Google.

-- Android devices sold by Google's counterparty.
+The leading U.S. carriers (AT&T, T-Mobile, and Verizon) and the leading Android device manufacturer (Samsung) have RSAs with Google. - 79.
+Some of Google's revenue sharing agreements require blanket coverage for all Android devices sold by Google's counterparty.
 Under this version of the revenue sharing agreements, the distributor receives a payment from Google only if all the distributor's Android devices comply with the exclusivity requirements.
 Other revenue sharing agreements provide for a model-by-model choice.
 Under this version of the agreements, for the distributor to receive a cut of the advertising revenue from any units of a model, every unit of that model must comply with the exclusivity requirements. - 80.
 As innovation has increased the number of search access points on mobile devices-including smart keyboards and voice assistants-Google has expanded its RSAs to close off these avenues to search rivals.